devops-den/emqx-kafka-mongo-messaging-app/README.md

 # EMQX KAFKA AND MONGO MESSAGE PROCESSING APPLICATION
-The purpose this document is to use kafka for processing large amounts of data efficiently from IOT devices.
-But the challenge is, kafka was not designed for IOT devices.
-Hence integration of EMQX which uses mqtt lightweight protocol in conjunction with kafka can elevate wide range of opportunites to process the data in real-time.
+The goal of this document is to use Kafka to process massive amounts of data from Internet of Things (IOT) devices in an efficient manner.
+However, since Kafka was not intended for IOT devices, the integration of EMQX—which uses the MQTT lightweight protocol—with Kafka can elevate a variety of opportunities to process the data in real-time, greatly benefiting time-sensitive applications.

-Time sensitive application can largely benifit from this stack.

 ## Introduction
 ### EMQX